vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     The network status shows whether the network settings that you provided during the deployment match the settings with which the appliance is running.
 If there are mismatches, power off the appliance and select **Edit Settings** > **vApp Options** to correct the network settings.

-11. In a browser, go to the vSphere Integrated Containers Getting Started page.
+11. In a browser, go to the vSphere Integrated Containers appliance welcome page.

     You can specify the address in one of the following formats: